vzaigrin/VNXTools/README.md

 Generates configuration visualization diagram in the GraphViz format by the array configuration information extracted from the 'live' array.

+### VNXFASTVPReport

+Generates reports for EMC VNX Pool LUNs distribution by FAST VP tiers.

+Output report to:
+- screen - as simple table
+- csv-file
+- carbon server
+- html-file - with diagrams

+VNXFASTVPReport requires Python 3.
-All scripts were tested with Python 3, but also should work with Python 2.
+All other scripts were tested with Python 3, but also should work with Python 2.